Fess Parker

-Fess Elisha Parker Jr. (born F. E. Parker Jr.; August 16, 1924 – March 18, 2010) was an American film and television actor best known for his portrayals of the title characters in the Walt Disney television miniseries Davy Crockett (1954–55; ABC) and the television series Daniel Boone (1964–70; NBC).
+Fess Elisha Parker Jr. (born F. E. Parker Jr.; August 16, 1924 – March 18, 2010) was an American film and television actor best known for his portrayals of the title characters in Walt Disney Productions' television miniseries Davy Crockett (1954–55; ABC) and the television series Daniel Boone (1964–70; NBC).

 Early years

 Parker was born in Fort Worth, Texas, and raised on a farm in Tom Green County near San Angelo.
 His father – born Fess Parker but later added the initial "E." – was a tax assessor.
 The name Fess had been given to him in honor of the educator and politician Simeon D. Fess.
-The future actor decided to change his name from F. E. Parker Jr. to Fess Elisha Parker Jr. He selected the middle name himself, when he was a teenager (about 1937), because it sounded rhythmic and matched his middle initial.
+Parker decided to change his name from F. E. Parker Jr. to Fess Elisha Parker Jr. He selected the middle name himself, when he was a teenager (about 1937), because it sounded rhythmic and matched his middle initial.

 He enlisted in the U.S. Navy in the latter part of the Second World War, hoping to become a pilot.
 He was turned down because he was too tall at 6 ft 6 in.
 He then tried to become a radioman gunner, but he was found too large to fit comfortably into the rear cockpit.
 He was finally transferred to the United States Marine Corps as a radio operator and shipped out to the South Pacific shortly before the war ended.

 Discharged in 1946, he enrolled at Hardin–Simmons University in Abilene, Texas, with assistance from the GI Bill.
 After an automobile collision, he was stabbed in the neck by the other driver during an argument.
 He was an active member of the H-SU Players Club and transferred to the University of Texas at Austin in 1947 as a history major and continued to be active in drama.
 One of his roommates there was the future actor L.Q.
 Jones.

 Parker graduated from UT in 1950 with a degree in history.
 He had been initiated into the Pi Kappa Alpha fraternity.
 Having one year remaining on his GI Bill benefits, he studied drama at the University of Southern California, where he pursued a master's degree in theater history.